-Teens are difficult to manage and entertain.
-Most of them prefer to stay glued to their phones and video games, which affects their social role functioning.
+It can sometimes be a challenge to manage and entertain teens.
+Most of them prefer to stay glued to their phones and video games, which affects their social functioning.
 Improv games for teens are the best way to make them come out of this.
 The games help them engage with their family and friends and keep them entertained.

 16 Best Improv Games For The Teens